 The U.S. One Cent coin, or penny, has almost no purchasing power today.
 The cost of making pennies in 2019 was 1.99 cents per coin.
 This cost includes the metal content and the labor used to produce them.
 The cost of producing them is higher than face value, and the melt value of pennies ranges from more than two cents for the pre-1982 copper pennies, to nearly a full cent for the copper plated zinc pennies.
 However, the penny is a very sentimental coin to most Americans, and many people fear that eliminating the penny would raise prices because things would need to be rounded up to the nearest nickel.

 Both sides in the penny debate make some good points, and the solution is far from being an easy decision.
-This article takes a look at the issues involved in the pro-penny and the anti-penny debate so that you can make up your mind about where you stand on this critical matter.
+Let's take a look at the issues involved in the pro-penny and the anti-penny debate so that you can make up your mind about where you stand on this critical matter.

 The United States has eliminated a small denomination coin in the past with relatively little trouble.
-In 1857, the Mint stopped making the half-cent coin, partly because the cost of making it had exceeded its face value, and somewhat because it was considered to be too small a denomination that it was no longer needed.
+In 1857, the Mint stopped making the half-cent coin, partly because the cost of making it had exceeded its face value, and somewhat because it was considered to be too small a denomination and it was no longer needed.
 It too had very little purchasing power at the end of its life.